Stomach bug and breastfeeding: what to do

 Some mothers describe that the baby is more nervous after they have suffered from a stomach bug, that their breasts feel soft or that they simply have the feeling that they have run out of milk.

-In the case of a mild process of illness, milk production is usually not affected, and your baby will continue to suckle normally.
+In the case of a mild illness process, milk supply is usually not affected, and your baby will continue to suckle normally.

-• Increase the number of feeds as soon as you feel good enough to do so
+- Increase the number of feeds at the breast as soon as you feel good enough to do so

-• Express breastmilk with a breast pump for a while every hour
+- Express breastmilk with a breast pump for a while every hour (or try power pumping)

-With these measures, milk production should recover within a few days.
+With these measures, your milk supply should recover within a few days.

 How can I avoid catching the stomach flu?